Skip to content

 Glamaig - Sgurr Mhairi is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 6km with 770m of ascent and takes most walkers 2-4 hours.
 Terrain: Moorland for the first kilometre — wet, peaty.

-Where do I park for Glamaig - Sgurr Mhairi?
+Where should I park to climb Glamaig - Sgurr Mhairi?

 Standard parking is at NG486298 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Glamaig - Sgurr Mhairi?
+When should I climb Glamaig - Sgurr Mhairi?

 The standard good-weather months for Glamaig - Sgurr Mhairi are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.